-Almost immediately after I posted my sparkly news on Instagram I was astounded by the amount of likes and lovely comments of congratulations that came flooding in.
+Almost immediately after I posted my sparkly engagement news on Instagram I was astounded by the amount of likes and lovely comments of congratulations that came flooding in.
 The picture has proven to be my most liked picture since joining the Instagram community.
 Therefore I want to start by saying thank you to all of you for your support, I really appreciate it.

 It is with a grateful and happy heart, I write this post to share with you how Chris proposed, (despite the tears that are filling my eyes).